weilandia/coding-for-managers/rails-1/lecture-notes.md

 ```

 ### Adding new models and migrating them into your database
+Let's go ahead and create a new workspace in Cloud 9, using a Ruby On Rails workspace.
+Name it whatever you'd like

 • Creating a new model:
 `$ rails generate model Post title:string body:text`